Helen of Troy (film): Production

+The film was originally planned to be made in 3-D but Warner Brothers later announced that it was to be made in WarnerSuperScope instead using Warner's new All-Media camera with no mention of 3-D. It was eventually released in CinemaScope.

 The film was made in Rome's Cinecittà Studios and in Punta Ala, Grosseto.
+A filmmakers' professional journal noted that by December 1954 cinematographer Harry Stradling had returned from his work Italy, and that "more than 200 persons were injured and 3 reportedly killed during the shooting."

 The scene of the Greeks' initial assault on the walls of Troy features a series of shots that are directly copied from a sequence in the Persian attack on Babylon in D. W. Griffiths' silent film classic Intolerance.
 Some shots from this sequence would in turn be reused in the introductionary scenes of the 1963 film Jason and the Argonauts.

 This project makes several departures from the original story, including showing Paris as a hero and great leader, and most of the Greek lords as treacherous and opportunistic pirates who are using Helen's flight as an excuse to win the treasures of Troy.
 The 2003 miniseries sharing its name with this film would later partially re-employ this plot device.